Floor Pendulum Slip Testing

-The British Pendulum Slip Test has been recognised by the Health and Safety Executive (HSE) as a reliable and robust test to provide accurate analysis on the slip potential of all types of flooring.
-This slip test can be used to portray barefoot and shod foot (shoes), dependent on the area the tile is to be used – for example bathroom or reception area.
+Recognised by the Health and Safety Executive the pendulum slip testing (BS EN 16165: 2021) is recognised as a reliable and robust floor test.
+The test provides accurate analysis on the slip potential of all types of flooring.
+This slip testing can be used to portray barefoot and/or shod foot (shoes) and is completed in both wet and dry conditions.

 The testing is based on a swinging, imitation heel sweeping over a set area of flooring in a controlled manner.
 The slipperiness of the flooring has a direct and measurable effect on the pendulum test value (PTV) given.